bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

-## Request Continuation Handle {#response-continue}
+## Request Continuation {#response-continue}

 If the AS determines that the request can be continued with
 additional requests, it responds with the "continue" field.
 This field
 contains a JSON object with the following properties.

-handle
-: REQUIRED.
-A unique reference for continuing the request.

 uri
 : REQUIRED.
 The URI at which the RC can make
             continuation requests.
-This URI MAY vary per RC or ongoing
+This URI MAY vary
-            request, or MAY be stable at the AS.
+            request, or MAY be stable at the AS if the AS includes
+            an access token.
 The RC MUST use this
             value exactly as given when making a [continuation request](#continue-request).

 wait